abychat/salesforce-external-embedded-surveys/README.md

 14. Click Save.
 15. Click Manage Profiles and/or click Manage Permission Sets.
 Select the profiles and permission sets that are pre-authorized to use this connected app.
 Create permission sets if necessary.

-# Install Apex Service for generates the Individual Survey Link
+# Install Apex Service for generating the Individual Survey Link

 [Apex Service Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5e0000005htQAAQ)